AmadeusW/amadeusw.github.io/_posts/2016-02-20-xaml-styling-and-theming-cheat-sheet.md

 Explore these files to find resources that base styles depend on.
 You can change them to easily theme large chunks of your app.

-# Changing resource dictionaries at runtime
+# Changing theme at runtime

 _Think again if you really want to do it.
 There is no nice solution_